element36-io/ebics-java-service/docs/SANDBOX.md

 After start, you should be able to open [Swagger](http://localhost:8093/ebics/swagger-ui/?url=/ebics/v2/api-docs/#/ebics-controller/getPaymentsUsingGET) and get the latest bank statements.
-Expect `[]` to be the result if you did not make any transactions.
+Expect `[]` to be the result if you did not make any transactions. or log into [Nexus](http://localhost:3000/home) with foo/superpassword to see transactions initiated via the API.

 ### Change the setup of bank accounts